-- I. General Insurance (35 percent of exam questions includes II.
-P&L Basics) - A. Basic Insurance Concepts and Principles - 1.
+- I. General Insurance (35 percent of exam guestions includes II.
+P&L Basics) - A. Basic Insurance Concepts and Principles.
+Be able to - 1.
 Be able to identify examples of insurance (as defined in section 22 of the CIC. - 2.
 Be able to recognize the definition of risk. - 3.
 Be able to differentiate between a pure risk and a speculative risk. - 4.
 Be able to identify a definition of peril. - 5.
 Be able to identify a definition of hazard. - 6.
 Be able to differentiate between moral, morale, physical and legal hazards. - 7.
 Be able to identify the definition of the law of large numbers. - 8.
-Be able to identify a definition or the correct usage of the terms loss and loss exposure, e.g. property loss exposure, liability loss exposure, human personnel loss exposure. - 9.
-Be able to recognize the requisites of an ideally insurable risk. - 10.
-Be able to identify the definition of insurable events, section 250 of the CIC. - 11.
-Be able to identify and apply the definition of insurable interest and indemnity, and be able to recognize the applicability of these terms to a given situation. - 12.
-Be able to identify why private insurers underwrite the insurance applications they receive. - 13.
-Be able to identify the meaning of adverse selection and spread of risk. - 14.
-Be able to identify the benefits and the costs of insurance to society (e.g., loss control, loss payments, or securing credit). - 15.
-Be able to identify that the alternative funding method known as self-funding has benefits tailored to the group. - 16.
-Be able to identify a correct explanation of the role of deductibles in insurance. - c. only sick care expenses apply to the stated deductible. - 17.
-Be able to identify: - a. a definition of reinsurance, Section 620 of the CIC, and, - b. the purposes of insurers obtaining reinsurance. - 18.
+Be able to identify a definition or the correct usage of the terms loss and loss exposure, e.g. property loss exposure, liability loss exposure, human personnel loss exposure - 9. identify risk management techniques. - 109.
+Be able to recognize the requisites of an ideally insurable risk. - 101.
+Be able to identify the definition of insurable events, section 250 of the CIC. - 142.
+Be able to identify and apply the definition of insurable interest and indemnity, and be able to recognize the applicability of these terms to a given situation. - 123.
+Be able to identify why private insurers underwrite the insurance applications they receive. - 134.
+Be able to identify the meaning of adverse selection and spread of risk. - 145.
+Be able to identify the benefits and the costs of insurance to society (e.g., loss control, loss payments, or securing credit). - 156.
+Be able to identify that the alternative funding method known as self-funding has benefits tailored to the group. - 167.
+Be able to identify a correct explanation of the role of deductibles in insurance. c. only sick care expenses apply to the stated deductible. - 178.
+Be able to identify: - a. a definition of reinsurance, Section 620 of the CIC, and, - b. the purposes of insurers obtaining reinsurance. - 189.
 Be able to identify that for regulatory purposes: - a. the Insurance Code divides lines of insurance into classes, Section 100 of the CIC; and, - b. defines these classes, Sections 101 through 120 of the CIC.